-I still recall walking the produce section on my shifts and seeing signs that said “transitional” “IPM” (integrated pest management) or “pesticide-free” all of which were terms commonly used back them for farms that were moving towards being organically-grown.
+I still recall walking the produce section on my shifts and seeing signs that said “transitional” “IPM” (integrated pest management) or “pesticide-free” all of which were terms commonly used back then for farms that were moving towards being organically grown.

 The national organically-grown standards came into play in 1990 with Congress passing the Organic Foods Production Act (OFPA).
 Those rules were updated in 2002. (source)

 Whole Foods Market played a very large role in the drafting of those original standards, being the first national food retailer invited to join the USDA advisory board.
 Whole Foods is also a key member of the Organic Trade Association.

 My friend Margaret Wittenberg, a long-time Whole Foods employee, has been spearheading that mission for decades.

 Whole Foods had a mission to bring healthier, natural food into supermarkets.
 That mission is apparent in everything they do.
 From its high product standards to the requirement of farmers and ranchers to treat livestock humanely.

 Now lots of people love the idea of organically grown food.